luoderiz/cypressautomationweb/README.md

 # cypressautomationweb
-Cypress Automation Testing Practice on a full-featured e-commerce website simulator
+Cypress automation testing practice on a full-featured e-commerce website simulator

+Login feature includes test scenarios for a few login cases.

+Home page feature verifies the presence of certain elements in home page after navigation.